silverludvig/silverludvig/README.md

 Here are two of my personal projects:

 ### AWS-Driven Big Data Infrastructure for Healthcare
-- **Technologies:** Amazon RDS (Relational Database Service), Amazon Elastic MapReduce (Spark),Terraform (for infrastructure automation),Python (for workflow automation)
-- **Description:** This project focuses on building and managing a scalable infrastructure for processing structured healthcare data using AWS services.
-Amazon RDS is the relational database, responsible for securely storing and managing healthcare data with high availability.
-For complex data processing, AWS EMR with Apache Spark is used to efficiently handle large datasets.
-Terraform is leveraged to automate the provisioning and configuration of AWS infrastructure, ensuring that everything is consistent and easily repeatable.
-Python scripts are employed to automate the data workflows, such as extracting data from RDS, processing it in Spark on EMR, and then loading the processed data back into RDS.
+- **Technologies:** Amazon RDS: A relational database that stores structured healthcare data.
+Amazon EMR (Elastic MapReduce) is used in conjunction with Apache Spark to process and analyze large datasets.
+Terraform automates the provisioning and configuration of AWS services.
+Python is used for scripting and automating data workflows, focusing on data extraction, processing, and analysis.
+Ansible: automating monitoring and logging configurations across the infrastructure.
+Data Governance: ensure the proper management, quality, and security of healthcare data.
+- **Description:** Built a scalable AWS-based infrastructure to analyze healthcare costs using Terraform, Jenkins, and Ansible, with a focus on patient demographics, medical conditions, and treatment details.
+Leveraged Amazon RDS (Amazon Relational Database Service) for secure data storage and implemented data governance practices to ensure the proper management, quality, and security of healthcare data.
+Employed Apache Spark and AWS EMR for large-scale data analysis, automating data processing workflows with Python, and implemented CI/CD pipelines with Jenkins to manage the deployment of infrastructure and data workflows.
+Automated monitoring and logging configurations with Ansible and centralized logging using AWS CloudWatch to maintain system health and track performance metrics.

 ### Gothenburg Tram Navigator
 - **Technologies:** Python, Django
-- **Description:** Built a Python/Django web app for optimizing tram routes, helping commuters find the fastest and shortest paths.
+- **Description:** 1.
+Developed Python scripts for information extraction by collecting and combining data from various sources and formats, creating structured JSON files to build a comprehensive database for further application use.

+2. Implemented graph algorithms and object-oriented design concepts to build a library for analyzing transport networks, focusing on graph representation, shortest path algorithms, and visualization.

+3. Built a web application using Django, integrating front-end and back-end components to display transport networks, calculate shortest routes, and enhance user interaction with dynamic data visualizations.

+4. Utilized libraries like unittest to test functions and ensure code reliability, and employed property-based testing with the library hypothesis to validate code behavior across a wide range of randomized inputs

 ## Note
 For organizational purposes, my GitHub profile is set to private, showcasing only my most relevant projects.
 Additional repositories and information are available upon request.